jeremenichelli/jeremenichelli.github.io/_posts/2018-02-14-fast-navigation-static-sites.md

 The first thing a browser receives when users open a website is an **html** file, so any type of information we can give to it about what resources are going to be needed without actually blocking document parsing will be a huge win.

-> Anything we can do as the document parses (without blocking it) will be a huge win
+> Anything we can do as the document parses (without blocking it) will be a huge&nbsp;win

 This is where **hints** become crucial, they allow us to start connecting or fetching a resource ahead of time, but how do we do that?